 Then, I decided that switching to Wordpress would be the most ideal in order to give easy access to other admin and future maintainers.

 Another challenging aspect was optimizing analytics.
-It's a very small organization with a very specific target audience, but also had a lot of competition in the local area.
+It's a very small organization with a very specific target audience, but also had a lot of competition locally.
 I was able to learn more about organic SEO techniques.
 What made it harder was that the content was very heavily based on images - posters and banners - more than actual written content, which does not make things easier to be read on search engines, etc. I tried to combine as much text as well, and optimized images such as the alt texts and more descriptions with keywords.
 I researched on SEO information for Gatsby, and tried to optimize accordingly.
-I was able to easily implement things like lazy loading (with gatsby images) and site metadata.
+I was able to easily implement things like lazy loading and site metadata.
 I was amazed at how easy it was to implement many features with Gatsby.

-In the early stages I used the traditional way of FTP to exchange files, then switched to faster deployment.
+In the very early stages I used the traditional way of FTP to exchange files, then switched to faster deployment.